HakaiInstitute/hakai-api-client-matlab/README.md

 ## Methods

 This library exports the `Hakai` package with a single class named `Client`.
-Instantiating this class sets up the credentials for requests using the `get` method.
+Instantiating this class sets up the credentials for requests using the `get` or `post` methods.

 The hakai_api `Client` class also contains a property `api_root` which is useful for constructing urls to access data from the API.
 The above [Quickstart example](#quickstart) demonstrates using this property to construct a url to access chlorophyll data.